TechAkayy/nocodetheme/README.md

 ## Usage

+Firstly, fork/download this repo to your local system.

 Along with Pinegrow Web Editor, you require two Pinegrow addons - Wordpress Builder & Tailwind Visual Editor.

 Create a new local-wp instance (the below screenshots are from my local wordpress site called `nocodetheme`), or you already have an existing wordpress instance running locally.